 Sure enough, there was peanut flour sitting third on the list behind tapioca syrup and dried cranberries.
 Sliced almonds, on the other hand, were listed tenth.
 Feeling slightly misled, I shrugged and kept eating.

 The cranberries were a little mild, not as sweetly tart as in other cranberry-containing bars such as the Kind Cranberry Almond Bar.
 And despite cranberries being the second ingredient I still found the peanut taste to be stronger.

 I particularly liked the texture provided by the brown crisped rice.
 It gave the bar a slight, pleasant crunch like that of a Rice Krispies Treat.
 (All the flavors contain this ingredient, for whatever reason I just noticed it more when eating this flavor.)

 I did find this bar to have a better balance of sweetness and savoriness than the Peanut/Apricot despite it being the one with the most sugar (42g).

 After trying all three flavors, here are my rankings:

 If I were to order again, I’d order just the Dark Chocolate/Banana bars.

 What We Like

 Recently I tried cold soaking in an attempt to simplify my backpacking meals.
-It was more convenient than cooking them and having to fuss around with my entire cookset, but I still disliked having to wash my cold soaking container afterwards.
+It was more convenient than cooking them and having to fuss around with my backpacking cookware set, but I still disliked having to wash my cold soaking container afterwards.